TeachBooks/mirror_mude_book/book/observation_theory/02_LeastSquares.md

 \mathrm{\hat{\epsilon}=y-\hat{y}=y-A\hat{x}}
 $$

 We want this vector of residuals to be as small as possible (i.e., the minimum distance objective).
-The ‘least-squares’ principle attempts achieves this by minimizing (‘least’) the sum of the squared residuals (‘squares’).
+The ‘least-squares’ principle achieves this by minimizing (‘least’) the sum of the squared residuals (‘squares’).

 If we take the square-root of this sum, we find the length of the vector, also known as the *norm* of the vector.
 Thus, the various possible error vectors have a norm defined as: